ismailbennani/openapi-changelog/README.md

   - Changes
     - In operation GET /maps/api/directions/json
       - Changed documentation of parameter origin
+        - Changes

-        ~~The place ID, address, or textual latitude/longitude value from which you wish to calculate directions/~~\
+        \- ~~The place ID, address, or textual latitude/longitude value from which you wish to calculate directions/~~\
-        **The place ID, address, or textual latitude/longitude value from which you wish to calculate directions.**
+        \+ **The place ID, address, or textual latitude/longitude value from which you wish to calculate directions.**

 Version 1.10.1 - PATCH
   - No changes